ShaunCurtis/GitHubSite/site/PrePublish/Building-a-Database-Application-in-Blazor-Part-2.md

 title: Part 2 - Building the Services
 oneliner: This article describes building the CRUDL data services for a Blazor Database Application.
 precis: This article describes how to build the CRUDL data services for a Blazor Database Application.
-date: 2021-03-15
+date: 2021-06-24
-published: 2020-07-01
+published: 2020-10-03
 ---

 # Part 2 - Services - Building the CRUD Data Layers

 This the second article in a series on Building Blazor Database Applications.
-It describes how to bouilerplate the data and business logic layers into generic library code that makes deploying application specific data services simple.
+It describes how to boilerplate the data and business logic layers into generic library code that makes deploying application specific data services simple.
 It is a total rewrite from earlier releases.

 The articles in the series are: